-If teachers have concerns about pupil progress or attainment, parents will be contacted to discuss these concerns so their views are heard.
+If teachers have concerns about pupil progress, attainment or social, emotional behavioural presentation parents will be contacted to discuss these concerns so their views are heard.
 There is a period of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.
-Following this, and in consultation with all relevant staff at school, the child (if appropriate) and the child's parents will be contacted and the schools concerns relayed about the child's potential SEND.
+Following this, and in consultation with all relevant staff at school, the child (using age appropriate materials/resources) and the child's parents will be contacted and the schools concerns relayed about the child's potential SEND.
 Following this discussion appropriate provision and support will be provided for both child and parents.